 Speeding up the conversion of sales into cash, as well as increasing the spread between inflows (receipts) and outflows (payments) will help to build a cash cushion for business sustainability.
 With this cushion, you can take advantage of cost-efficient opportunities, fund growth, and more.

 Here are some quick tips to improve cash flow for your small business.

 Stagger your payments

 Be aware that payment terms may also be flexible.
-Talk to your suppliers, as they may be more than willing to help you out.
+Talk to your vendors, as they may be more than willing to help you out.

 Although payroll, taxes, rent and utilities are essential payments that are non-negotiable, some suppliers, vendors, or wholesalers offer small businesses flexible payment terms and even early payment or volume discounts.